Cinnamon Dolce Latte Cupcakes

-- Preheat oven to 350 degrees and line one 12-cup muffin pan with cupcake liners.
+- Preheat oven to 350 degrees and line one 12 cup muffin pan with cupcake liners.
 Combine flour, baking powder, salt, and cinnamon in a medium bowl.
 Combine milk and coffee in a small bowl.

-- In a separate, larger bowl (or the bowl of your stand mixer (or a large bowl with a hand mixer) beat browned butter with both sugars until well incorporated.
-Beat in eggs, one at a time, until fully incorporated, then beat in vanilla.
+- In a separate, larger bowl (or the bowl of your stand mixer fitted with a whisk attachment) beat browned butter and both sugars, followed by eggs, one at a time, until fully incorporated.
+Beat in vanilla.

-- Fill cupcake liners 2/3 way full with cupcake batter and bake at 350 for 20-22 minutes or until a toothpick inserted into the center of a cupcake comes out clean.
+- Fill cupcake liners 3/4 way full with batter, then bake at 350 for 20-24 minutes or until a toothpick inserted in the center of a cupcake comes out clean.
 Let cool in pan for a few minutes before carefully removing to a wire rack to cool completely.

-- Pipe/frost cupcakes, dust with cinnamon, and serve
+- Pipe frosting onto completely cooled cupcakes, dust with more cinnamon, and serve!

 All Photos, Recipes (Unless Otherwise Specified) And Writing Copyright © 2013 Jessica Gonzalez | On Sugar Mountain